RichardParado/revenue_insights_dashboard_powerbi/README.md

 ## Acknowledgments

-Special thanks to [Codebasics](https://codebasics.io/) for providing this database..
+Special thanks to [Codebasics](https://codebasics.io/) for providing this database.